Lisa G Saw

 Woods Mill is a Sussex Wildlife Trust reserve located just north of Small Dole on the road from Upper Beeding to Henfield and many people don't know it exists.
 I first went many years ago when I was at primary school and 'rediscovered' it recently.
 In 2018 they are celebrating 50 years at Woods Mill and putting on a whole host of free events and courses for people to get involved with.
 Since becoming a member of the SWT I attended one of the members events - a guided wander around the reserve and I was blown away by the knowledge of the volunteers and staff.
 There was so much more there than I'd realised.
 It was wonderful to learn about the different owls, birds, butterflies, dragonflies, damselflies, insects and flora.
 It was all done in a really friendly, relaxed, informative way that made it so much fun to discover what was right under my nose!
 Here are just some of the highlights of my springtime and summer ambles through the reserve.

-You can also click on the links below to see more photos of the Kestrels and Barn Owl that I've also seen at the reserve.
+You can also click on the link below to see more photos of the Kestrels that I saw at the reserve last year.

 Click on any image to see full version, or click on first one and use the arror keys to go through the slide show